conscia-com/sensu-community-plugins/README.md

 The original sensu-community-plugins have been deprecated!
-This clone is for internal use only by us.
+We have not migrated to the new system yes, thus we have cloned the repo.

 Be aware!
 There can be security issues and such with this clone of the sensu-community-plugins!